 Many physicists believe that one or both of time and space is actually an elaborate illusion, a result of quantum entanglement or a type of holographic projection.
 Physics equations break down when they deal with singularities, such as black holes or the “big bang”.
 We seem to be chasing Alice down the rabbit hole as physicists look deeper and deeper into the physical universe.
 Even if there is eventually some grand unifying equation discovered, physicists will still not be able to answer the fundamental questions of “Why, Where and Who am I?”

 But, according to the simpler theory, the dimensions of space we perceive are in fact a thought, an imagining, like the very real but dimensionless space in our dreams.
 We already know that our entire perception of a physical reality is an illusion — none of the physical things we see, hear, feel, taste, smell actually has those qualities our mind gives them.
 Nothing has that colour green we see, nothing has that sound we hear.
 Underneath it all, even knowing that our mind creates elaborate overlays in order to navigate reality, we still believe that reality really is ‘out there’ and, although we don’t usually think of it this way, that ‘out there’ starts with our own body, which itself is perceived with the same mental overlay: the colour, the smell, the taste or the sounds our body makes — these visualisations and sensations are all creations of our mind which are not actual, physical attributes of the body itself.
 Phenomenal really, and an example of an obvious miracle: something is being created in our consciousness which doesn’t exist, we are all experiencing reality in terms of attributes which aren’t there in any physical way.
 Gone would be the questions of “How big?” and “Where?”
 Space would have no physical dimensions, and yet it would be infinite — as far as thought can go.
-Without physical dimensions, there is suddenly no problem with singularities nor paradox surrounding quantum entanglement at a distance: William of Ockham would be proud.
+Without physical dimensions, there is suddenly no problem with singularities nor a paradox surrounding quantum entanglement at a distance.

 Imagine an invisible train, rolling through your inner landscape, towards a wonderful, exciting destination.
 And if you could catch sight of that train just once, you could swing up on board and start walking towards the engine.
 And what then?
 Well then, you could possibly answer the most important question in the universe: Who are you?